 Guest Blog: Do Non-union Workers Have the Right to Strike?

-David Hiller and Mathew Parker’s article “Do Non-union Workers Have the Right to Strike?” was featured in Columbus CEO on December 23, 2015.
+Mathew Parker’s article “Do Non-union Workers Have the Right to Strike?” was featured in Columbus CEO on December 23, 2015.

 There’s an old saying that companies that don’t have unions don’t have strikes.
 But that’s not always the case.
 Over the course of the last three years, the “Fight for 15” movement has orchestrated ten nationwide demonstrations and strikes by fast food and other low wage, non-union workers.
 The most recent on November 10 targeted 230 US cities.
 One of the targeted cities was Columbus where a rally at City Hall was applauded by US Senator Sherrod Brown.
 A much larger rally was staged at McFerson Commons in August.
 Another targeted city was Oakland, Calif. where a walk-out by fast food workers was led by a former US Labor Secretary.
 The announced purpose of the “Fight for 15” movement is to force low wage employers to pay more than double the federal minimum wage (currently $7.25 hr).
 The campaign is funded by the Service Employees’ International Union which is trying to organize the fast food industry.
 The “Fight for 15” walkouts have rekindled questions about the scope of non-union workers’ right to strike.